2019 Summit Preview Video:

-Why You Should Attend the Military Additive Manufacturing Summit
+Why You Should Attend the Military Additive Manufacturing Summit & Showcase 2019

 Through the use of 3D printing solutions, the Military is able to enhance the maintenance and sustainment capabilities needed to reduce downtime; minimize the costs associated with having to purchase, transport, and store additional resources; offer more operational flexibility to leaders in the field of logistics; and provide units in remote locations with the ability to reduce the size of their supply chains becoming more self-sufficient and agile in isolated and contested environments.

-- Additionally, the latest innovation in this field is metal additive manufacturing.
+The latest innovation in this field is metal additive manufacturing.
 This is accomplished by taking a base material, usually in the form of a metal powder and using heat generated by lasers to build a form.
 Other materials are being explored for additive manufacturing as well.
 We are beginning to move beyond 3d printing only being extruded plastic polymers and the military is particularly interested in this.
 The Navy has taken the first steps to explore this technology and the other branches are engaged as well.
 This forum will offer additive manufacturing solution providers, members from Government, and leaders in academia the opportunity to hear from some of the US Military’s most senior and qualified subject matter experts on the future role of additive manufacturing in the Defense industry.

 Operating Guidance for Government Attendees

 DSI’s Summit directly supports DoD, IC, and Government priorities by providing a conduit for officials to efficiently reach audiences outside of their respective offices that directly impact their department's mission success, at no charge to the government, and in an efficient expenditure of time.

-- DSI’s Summit will provide a forum to address and improve internal and external initiatives, meet with and hear from partner organizations, disseminate vital capability requirements to industry, increase visibility within the larger community, and generally support their mission.
+DSI’s Summit will provide a forum to address and improve internal and external initiatives, meet with and hear from partner organizations, disseminate vital capability requirements to industry, increase visibility within the larger community, and generally support their mission.

 This Summit is CLOSED TO PRESS / NO RECORDINGS